Robert-Altland/MovieExplorer/README.md

 * iOS and Android apps (phone, not tested on tablet)
 * Project artifacts like requirements, sketches, and comps (no prototype was needed because of the simple UI)

-###Critical Issues:
-* The image loading performance on Android is close to unusable on device, emulator noticeably slow
-* The app hangs on the custom splash screen on iPhone device, simulator OK

 iOS simulator and Genymotion HTC One emulator are currently the primary development devices, starting to include iPhone 6 and HTC One, more coverage as needed.